 - Gauze handkerchiefs

 I knew I needed towels for the baby’s bath but I never imagined how much I would need towels for spit up!
-I have a bunch of hand towels that I lay on the crib horizontally and tuck into the sides, which I change if she spits up after a feed.
+I have a bunch of hand towels that I use as burp cloths or lay on the crib horizontally and tuck into the sides, which I change if she spits up after a feed.
 It makes it so much easier in the middle of the night so I don’t have to change the entire sheet on the crib.
+I had to remove the towels when she was older and more active though as she started to pull at it and it became a suffocation hazard, so that is something to keep in mind.

-I bought a few bibs because they were cute but with spit up, I end up using several bibs in a day.
+I bought a few bibs because they were cute but with spit up (and eventually drool), I end up using several bibs in a day.
 My favorite bibs are from Nitori because they are large and absorbent (unfortunately I can’t find any online to provide a link) but for the first two months I also liked ones that easily tucked in the collar like these ones from MIKI HOUSE.

 - Bath thermometer (I didn’t really end up using the one I got from my baby registry because I can digitally adjust the temperature of the water in my apartment, as with most Japanese apartments)